SVCE-ACM/A-December-of-Algorithms-2020/README.md

 ### December 27 - Covid in Godric's Hollow
 #### Problem Statement
 - There has been a outbreak of covid 19 at Godric's Hallow.
-Scienctis need to find out if the outbreak is from a single source or a multiple source.
-If its multiple source, then they have to issue lockdown orders for the village.
+Scienctis need to find out if the outbreak is from a single source or a multiple sources.
+If it is from multiple sources, then they have to issue lockdown orders for the village.
 - Coordinates for infected and non infected households are provided.
 If you can from a circle with only the infected houses and no healthy households, we can conclude that the source is singular.
 - If the infected circle contains healthy households, we can conlude that the outbreak is from multiple sources and order a lockdown.
 - The first line of the input contains `n`, number of households followed by the coordinates `(x,y)` of the houses and its infected status `Y/N`.
 Display if a lockdown is required or not.